-Simply stated, if you bombard your customers with different onboarding tasks, webinars, tutorials, notifications every half an hour, they’ll get analysis paralysis.
+Simply stated, if you bombard your customers with different onboarding tasks, webinars, tutorials, and notifications every half an hour, they’ll get analysis paralysis in their customer journey.

 They might feel overloaded with the information and simply give up trying to use your product.
 Instead, go for incremental and small wins.
 For instance, you can send an introduction and a tutorial in the first week.
 Then hang back and offer a webinar in the second week.

 Your onboarding needs to take customers through a planned journey.
 You should have specific objectives for every new customer.

 With a clear roadmap, your customer retention will increase and your churn levels will drop.